Can You Ever Stop Taking Antidepressants?

 While the time to begin that conversation is as soon as you feel ready, be prepared for a conservative process—at least six months.
 One reason not to stop abruptly is that stopping cold turkey can lead to “discontinuation syndrome.”

 “The symptoms can be flu-like, including headaches, body aches, and nausea, as well as neurological symptoms like tingling in the fingers and sensations of shocks going through the body,” Dr. Binder says.
 “By stopping it very slowly and gradually, the patient is less likely to experience severe withdrawal symptoms, and the physician can clearly distinguish between weaning related symptoms and any potential recurrence of depression.”

 It’s an individual process

 “Weaning off antidepressants is all so variable to both the type of drug used and individual to whom it’s prescribed,” Dr. Osborne explains.
 “Some have a short half-life and are gone from the body very quickly, whereas others stay in the system a long time.
 The safest route is to talk with your doctor who can say, ‘Knowing what I know about you and this drug, here is the schedule I would recommend.'”

 While there is no evidence of long-term harm associated with the use of antidepressants, Dr. Binder acknowledges the importance of only taking medication when it is truly needed.

 “When the patient begins to feel better, it’s an ideal time to start that conversation,” Dr. Binder says.
-One key is to plan the process when you there are no major life changes on the horizon, she warns.
+One key is to plan the process when you know there are no major life changes on the horizon, she says.
 “If you are anticipating a new job, getting married, or experiencing an otherwise stressful life event (even good stress!), it’s wise to wait until a less stressful time.”
-Next, find out the 14 most dangerous misconceptions about depression.